Come My Way (Christine Anu album)

 At the ARIA Music Awards of 2001, the album was nominated for two awards; Best Pop Release and Best Female Artist but lost out on both to Light Years by Kylie Minogue.

-Come My Way received warm reviews with Steve Rendle of the Evening Post saying it's “a great pop record” and “magic.”
-He also noted that “Anu’s voice is a sparkling joy.”
+Come My Way received warm reviews, with Steve Rendle of The Evening Post calling it "a great pop record" and "magic".
+He also noted that "Anu's voice is a sparkling joy."